fyksen/fyksen.me/content/pages/run-berlin.md

 ```
 Protip:
 - Eat well the day before, and have a banana before the run.
-- Pack out running gear the day before.
+- Prepare your running gear the day before.
 ```

 ## Saturday: Intervals in Volkspark Friedrichshain park

 Saturday intervals is a tradition for me, and I can't let the Gathering ruin the streak.
 The best thing about intervals is that we can run together, even if we run different paces.
-I made a suggestion for a 500m loop.
+I have made a suggestion for a 500m loop.

 * **👟 Distance**: You decide
 * **⚡️ Pace**: You decide